Rental Dispute Resolution in Bahrain

 When does it apply?

-• You have an unresolved dispute with your landlord or tenant — unpaid rent, unreturned deposit, maintenance issues, or illegal eviction.
+• You have an unresolved dispute — unpaid rent, unreturned deposit, maintenance neglect, or illegal eviction.

-• Direct communication has failed.
+• Direct communication with your landlord or tenant has failed.

-• You need a legally binding resolution.
+• You need a legally binding resolution and are considering court or arbitration.

 What should you NOT do?